-The highest explosivity index in Montserrat was reached in the review period at VEI 3 in 2003.
+The highest explosivity index in Montserrat reached in the review period was VEI 3 in 2003.
 The volcano Soufriere Hills threw tephramasses of at least 10 million cubic meters over 3 kilometers high.
 Volcanoes of this size can theoretically erupt at this intensity every year.

 These statistics are based on datas from the Smithsonian Institution's Global Volcanism Program (GVP), and the Significant Volcanic Eruptions Database of the National Geophysical Data Center (NOAA) / World Data Service (NGDC/WDS) doi:10.7289/V5JW8BSH.
 Several data have been summarized and translated.